ekiden/ekiden/docs/rpc.md

 ## Defining an API

-An API may be defined by using the `rpc_api` macro provided by `ekiden_core_common`.
+An API may be defined by using the `rpc_api` macro provided by `ekiden_core`.
 It is usually defined in its own API crate as it needs to be available for import both for enclaves and clients.

 A simple API definition looks as follows:
 ```rust